mandalbiswadip/v6_file_system/README.md

 # v6_file_system

- This program allows user to do five things:
+ This program allows user to do the following things:
-   1. openfs: open the file
+   1. openfs: open the file system
    2. initfs: Initilizes the file system
    3. cpin: copy the content of an external file into v6 file
    4. cpout: copy the content of a v6 file out to a new external file